Elections in Guam: 2020 legislative election

 Democrats retained control of Guam's legislature with 8 seats and Republicans got 7 seats.

 2020 local election

 Democrats retained control of village mayors with 10 seats and Republicans got 9 seats.

 2022 general election

 Democrat has gained the governorship and Democrats retained control of the island's legislature.

 2022 House election

 James Moylan was elected for as Guam's nonvoting delegate to the U.S. House of Representatives.

 2022 gubernatorial election

 Governor Lou Leon Guerrero was re-elected for a second term defeating former governor Felix Camacho.

 2022 attorney general election

 Former attorney general Douglas Moylan has been elected for a second term for the first-time defeating incumbent Leevin Camacho.

 2022 legislative election

 Democrats gained control of Guam's legislature with 9 seats and Republicans got 6 seats.

 2024 general election

+Joe Biden ran unopposed in Guam's Democratic Primary, yielding him all seven of the island's delegates.
+Donald Trump won all of Guam's nine delegates in the GOP caucus.
+After, Biden withdrew from the race, Kamala Harris was selected as the nominee.

+Harris won the straw poll conducted in November; albeit by a very narrow plurality.
+This marked only the second time (the other being 1980), that Guam voted for the loser of the popular vote as well as the electoral college.

+2024 legislative election

 Republicans gained control of Guam's legislature, the first time since 2006.
 Republicans got 9 seats and Democrats got 6 seats.

+2024 House election

+James Moylan was re-elected for as Guam's nonvoting delegate to the U.S. House of Representatives.